MahdiFarnaghi/intelli_geo/docs/development.md

 The build process is automated via GitHub Actions.
 You can review the workflow in `.github/workflows/deploy.yml`.

+To check the workflow prior to pushing it on GitHub, we use [act](https://nektosact.com/introduction.html#introduction).

 ## Development Roadmap

 ### Known Issues & Discussions